Jaclyn Hill

-Jaclyn Roxanne Hill (née Eilers; born July 20, 1990) is an American entrepreneur and internet personality who gained popularity via her YouTube channel.
+Jaclyn Roxanne Torrey (née Eilers; born July 20, 1990) is an American entrepreneur and internet personality who gained popularity via her YouTube channel.

 Early life

-Jaclyn Eilers grew up near Mineral, Illinois on a farm that had been in her family for four generations.
+Jaclyn Eilers grew up near Mineral, Illinois, on a 700-acre commercial farm that had been in her family for four generations.

 In 1998, Jaclyn's family—including her father James, mother Robin, older brother Nicholas, and older sister Rachel—moved to Tampa, Florida, after her father said he was called by God to pursue missionary work and become an evangelist.
 For the next several years, the family traveled to countries including India and Honduras to preach Christianity.
 Hill has been estranged from her father since her parents' divorce in 2012.

 Hill was homeschooled during her childhood.
-She attended college in Sarasota, Florida where she studied photography before dropping out after her freshman year.
+She attended college in Sarasota, Florida, where she studied photography before dropping out after her freshman year.
 Hill formerly worked as a freelance makeup artist and at a MAC Cosmetics store.

 Career

 YouTube

 In 2011, Hill started her YouTube channel, which became known for its celebrity makeup tutorials.
-In July 2017, she filmed a video with reality mogul Kim Kardashian West, titled "Get Ready with Me & Kim Kardashian", which has become one of Hill's most viewed videos.
+In July 2017, she filmed a video with Kim Kardashian, titled "Get Ready with Me & Kim Kardashian", which has become one of Hill's most viewed videos.

 Collaborations

 In 2015, Hill collaborated with Australian cosmetics brand BECCA to release a highlighter called "Champagne Pop".
 Beauty retailer Sephora sold more than 25,000 units of "Champagne Pop" within 20 minutes of its release, breaking sales records.
 BECCA was bought by Estée Lauder for $200 million in 2017.

 In 2015, Hill also collaborated with Morphe Cosmetics, creating a palette containing her favorite Morphe eye shadows.
 She released a limited-edition, gem-encrusted makeup brush set with Morphe in 2016, as well as a second eye shadow palette, under the marketing name "Jaclyn Hill x Morphe", in 2017.
-All three products sold out quickly after their release dates.
+All three products sold out quickly.
 In June 2018, Hill released her vault collection with Morphe.
 She said in her vault release video that these were the shades she didn't choose for her Morphe X Jaclyn Hill palette.
 The vault consists of 4 palettes with 10 pans.
-They too sold out quickly after release.
+They too sold out quickly.

 Hill's collaborations with BECCA and Morphe were reported to have sold $10.7 million and $12.2 million in EMVs, respectively.